barumau/pandunia/english/index.md

 ![](http://www.pandunia.info/grafe/pandunia3.png "Examples for comparing the three types of Pandunia")

 The three types of Pandunia can be used for different purposes.
-Analytic Pandunia is the natural choice for communication in rudimentary levels.
+Mini Pandunia is the natural choice for communication in rudimentary levels.
 People can learn this type easily on their own even without books or other learning materials.
-Middle Pandunia is a good choice for literature, business and even legal documents.
+Midi Pandunia is a good choice for literature, business and even legal documents.
-Synthetic Pandunia can be used in artistic expression, for example poetry and proverbs.
+Maxi Pandunia can be used in artistic expression, for example poetry and proverbs.

 ![](http://www.pandunia.info/bandir/bandir.png "The flag of Pandunia")